coderefinery/reproducible-python/content/packaging.md

 Debugging and testing an example ...
 :::

-- 30 min: Creating a Python package with the help of flit
+- 15 min: Creating a Python package with the help of flit
+- 15 min: Testing an install from GitHub
 - 15 min: Deploy the package to test-PyPI using GitHub Actions